SteveAtSentosa/sigfig-candidates/README.md

 # What can we do next to be helpful?

-Simple react coding challange
+* Simple react coding challange
-Simple backend codling challange (sigfig will provide) Ask all candidate about IE11 compatiability experience (linked search for IE11 as well) Sentosa will provide all equipement
+* Simple backend codling challange (sigfig will provide)
+* Ask all candidate about IE11 compatiability experience (linked search for IE11 as well)
+* Sentosa will provide all equipement
+* Steve will provide list of items he covers in interviews
+  - Sigfig will add to it